Isak-P/trying-out-angular/README.md

 The project follows [this guide](https://www.youtube.com/watch?v=_TLhUCjY9iA) by DesignCourse on youtube.

+The finished project is hosted [here](https://youthful-swanson-e7d728.netlify.app/).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.2.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.2.

 ## Development server